mathjax/MathJax/README.txt

 goal of consolidating the recent advances in web technologies into a single, definitive, math-on-the-web platform supporting the major browsers and operating systems.
-It requires no setup on the part of the user (no plugins to downlaod or software to install), so the page author can write web documents that include mathematics and be confident that users will be able to view it naturally and easily.
+It requires no setup on the part of the user (no plugins to download or software to install), so the page author can write web documents that include mathematics and be confident that users will be able to view it naturally and easily.
 One simply includes MathJax and some mathematics in a web page, and